Skip to content

 HOSTS

-The HOST Explorer organizes this data by host identifier and Time Series to quickly view the latest status of all collected hosts.
+The HOST Explorer organizes these data by host identifier and time series to quickly view the latest status of all collected hosts.

-• Real-time updates: The HOST Explorer refreshes data in real-time based on the frequency of collection tasks, ensuring the latest host status is displayed;
+• Real-time updates: The HOST Explorer refreshes data based on the frequency of collection tasks to ensure the display of the latest host status.

-• Key Metrics prioritized: By default, it displays critical host performance Metrics (such as CPU usage, memory usage, etc.) while providing an option for extended fields so you can view more detailed Metrics as needed;
+• Key metrics prioritized: By default, critical host performance metrics (such as CPU usage, memory usage, etc.) are displayed, with extended field options allowing you to view more detailed metrics as needed.

-• Status differentiation: Lists hosts that have reported data within the last 10 minutes.
+• Status differentiation: Lists hosts that have reported data in the last 10 minutes.

-The HOST Explorer provides multiple professional analysis views using lists and charts.
+The HOST Explorer provides various professional analysis views through lists and charts.

-Displays the latest Metric data for all hosts within the current workspace (within the last 2 days), including host name/tags, CPU usage, memory usage, and CPU load, helping to quickly understand the operational status of hosts.
+Displays the latest metric data for all hosts within the current workspace (within the last 2 days), including host name/tags, CPU usage, memory usage, and CPU load data, helping to quickly understand the host operation status.

-• Hexagonal map: Visualizes the dynamic topology structure of the host cluster, providing analysis dimensions such as operating system type, DataKit version, cloud provider, and deployment region, supporting cross-level topology drilling for easier analysis of host relationships.
+• Honeycomb chart: Visualizes the dynamic topology structure of the host cluster, providing analysis dimensions such as operating system type, DataKit version, cloud provider, and deployment region, supporting cross-level topology drill-down for easier analysis of host relationships.

-• Other Charts: Based on count, last, first, count_distinct calculation modes, filtering data under by conditions:
+• Other charts: Based on count, last, first, count_distinct calculation modes, filters data under by conditions:

-• Top List: Displays rankings of grouped host data over a period of time, presenting host data highs and lows intuitively via bar charts;
+• Top List: Displays rankings of grouped host data over a period of time, intuitively presenting the order of host data using bar charts;

-• Pie chart: Displays the proportion of host data, representing the proportional relationship of each part to the whole through the size of fan-shaped areas;
+• Pie chart: Displays the proportion of host data, intuitively representing the ratio relationship of each part in the whole using the size of pie sections;

-• Treemap: Displays the proportion of different categories, showcasing complex hierarchical structures of host data;
+• Treemap: Displays the proportion of different categories, showing complex hierarchical structures of host data;

-• Grouped table chart: Supports grouping and sorting functions via tables for easier comparison and analysis of host data.
+• Grouped table chart: Supports grouping and sorting functions via tables, facilitating comparison and analysis of host data.

 Host List